Jeroboam's Revolt: Biblical account

 In the eighteenth year of Jeroboam's reign, Abijam, Rehoboam's son, became king of Judah.
 During his short reign of three years, Abijam went to considerable lengths to bring the Kingdom of Israel back under his control.
 He waged a major battle against Jeroboam on Mount Zemaraim, in Ephraim, using a force of 400,000, against Jeroboam's 800,000.
 Abijam addressed the armies of Israel, urging them to submit and to let the Kingdom of Israel be whole again, but his plea fell on deaf ears.
-Abijam then rallied his own troops with a phrase which has since become famous: "God is with us as our leader."
-His elite warriors fended off a pincer movement to rout Jeroboam's troops, killing 500,000 of them, while simultaneously annexing the towns of Bethel, Jeshanah, and Ephron, and their surrounding villages.
+Abijam's elite warriors fended off a pincer movement to rout Jeroboam's troops, killing 500,000 of them, while simultaneously annexing the towns of Bethel, Jeshanah, and Ephron, and their surrounding villages.

 Jeroboam was crippled by this severe defeat to Abijam and posed little threat to the Kingdom of Judah for the rest of his reign.
 Abijam died two years later, with Jeroboam dying about a year after.